evanconway/gamemaker-tlas/README.md

 # gamemaker-tlas
-A collection of libraries for GameMaker Studio, each of which starts with a TLA.
+A collection of libraries for GameMaker Studio 2, each of which starts with a TLA.